 If you are not the citizen of European unión and you wish to set up in Iceland you need to apply for the residence permit before getting to the Inmigration office of Iceland.
 Through this website you are also able to find out about your rights and social benefits.

-The European Union citizens need to obtein the European Health Card (EHIC) from the country of their origin.
+Some European Union citizens may need to obtain the European Health Card (EHIC) from the country of their origin.
+But if you’ve already worked in an EU country for more than six months, you can just transfer your rights and have immediate coverage in Iceland.

 For more information please visit the Social Insurance Administration website.